jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ```

 This is the most simple version, but it only works when `FeatureImpl` is an immutable Value Object (TBD), such as a [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html).

+By _immutable value object_, I mean an object whose observable state cannot change after construction.
+It holds no mutable fields, exposes no setters, and does not represent an identity that evolves over time.
+In these cases, returning this is safe because sharing the instance cannot introduce cross-client interference.
+If mutation is possible—even indirectly—this technique should be avoided.

 #### Returns the Object via Default Constructor
 This technique returns a new default object.